Rafik Saïfi: Assault incident

 failing to make it beyond the group stage, a controversial incident occurred at the end of the USA-Algeria game in which the USA secured victory in the last minute.
 Saïfi spotted journalist Asma Halimi, a female reporter who had written an article criticizing him in the newspaper Competition.
 Saïfi and the journalist had previously been in a dispute because the journalist had translated and published an interview Saïfi had given.
 He slapped her across the face; Halimi responded by striking him back in the face, catching her nail on his lip.
 Halimi stated she would file a complaint against Saïfi with governing body FIFA and the Algerian FA.

+Post-playing career

+Saïfi worked for beIN Channels Network as a sports analyst.
+He was an assistant coach and then interim manager for MC Alger between 2017 and 2019.

+He was appointed head coach of the Algeria under-23 national team in March 2026 in preparation for the 2028 Summer Olympics.